PanasonicSolar PV panelsCanadian Solar

 Integrated and bifacial solar panels — for special cases

-Bifacial solar panels can be counted as a subcategory of monocrystalline or polycrystalline panels.
-Their distinctive feature is an ability to capture the sunlight with its back side as well the front.
-It makes them on average 11% more efficient than comparable polycrystalline/monocrystalline modules.
 Bifacial panels often have a transparent black sheet, so that sunlight can go through the panel and reflect from the ground back onto the panels.
 They are rarely useful for homeowners who consider a rooftop installation, but can be effective as ground-mounted systems.
 They are best suited for commercial or utility-scale use.

 Some models are too modern for now

 There are new types of solar panels that are currently being developed and in the future they might replace those that are more common now.
 Right now they are either not ready or too expensive for residential use to even take them into consideration.
-For example, there is Biohydrate Solar Cell technology, which emulates the process of natural photosynthesis (right now in state of development).
-Cadmium Telluride Solar Cells (CdTe) allow the production of solar panels to become much cheaper but have a significant drawback — they are toxic.
-Concentrated PV cells take advantage of mirrors, lenses, cooling systems and solar trackers, which allow them to reach the efficiency of 41%.

 Every model of solar panel undergoes testing before going on market.
 Apart from tests on efficiency, engineers check on how panels are made to endure extreme conditions.
-For example, panels should remain undamaged under a hail at a speed from 20 to 30 m/s.

-Also manufacturers look at how panels perform at high temperatures.
-In Standard Test Conditions performance of solar panels is measured at 77 degrees Fahrenheit (this is the temperature of a cell).
-When it gets hotter, panels start to gradually lose their efficiency.
-Their ability to retain it can be measured through their temperature coefficient.
-For monocrystalline and polycrystalline panels it ranges from -0.3 % to -0.5% per degree after 77.
-For example, if the temperature of your modules rose to 87 degrees, they lose from 3 to 5% of their efficiency.
-But manufacturers won't give up without a fight.
-They constantly develop new ways to reduce detrimental effects of the sun.
-REC 375W Alpha HJT is a good example.
-It is made using heterojunction cell technology that reduces temperature coefficients and eliminates LID.
+For monocrystalline and polycrystalline panels the coefficient ranges from -0.3 % to -0.5% per degree after 77.
+For example, if the temperature of your modules rises to 87 degrees, they lose from 3 to 5% of their efficiency.
 Thin-film panels are more resistant: their temperature coefficient is closer to -0.2%.
 Keep in mind that the temperature of panels installed on the roof is much higher than ambient temperature.
+Read more in the article: “Too much sun: What is temperature coefficient of solar panels”

 Manufacturer matters